 Stop the baby girls fanticide and infanticide

-Through the intermediary of Doctor Meeta Singh of Jaipur, we are supporting the NGO SURE which is our partner on the spot.
+Through the intermediary of Doctor Meeta Singh of Jaipur, we are supporting the Dignity of Girl Child Foundation which is our partner on the spot.
 In the State of Rajastan they are fighting against and in view to eventually eliminate this terrible curse that is the selection and destruction of the female foetus and baby girls infanticides.
 It necessitates overcoming deeply ingrained patriarchal mindsets, viewing sons as benedictions and girls as liabilities particularly due to the disproportionate dowry the tradition demands as compared with parents means and to the belief that only a boy or a close male parent will, when proceeding with the cremation final rites, permit the father’s or mother’s soul to be liberated from the body.
 The presence of women at the cremation is forbidden and for the soul to be reincarnated in a next life, it is an essential condition that it can leave the dead body.
 Both practices are illegal but tradition remains stronger than law.